ekalosak/moshi/ui/README.md

 # ui
 The browser-based user interface for [Moshi](../README.md).

+# Architecture
+Frontend in TypeScript; backend in Python.

 # Usage

+## Server
 Run the web server with:
 ```sh
 flask --app ui.main run